tohoilamskl/Group162Battleship/readme.md

     * Size 5 Ship x1

 ###  Game rules:
-* Each turn you will guess the location of your opponent's ship by marking a position on the 10x10 baords
+* Each turn you will guess the location of your opponent's ship by marking a position on a 10x10 board

 ### Game features:
 * Randomly generate a board for both AI and player (Requirement 1)